teambit/docs/docs/setup-authentication.md

 To work with bit.dev you need to setup [a free account](https://bit.dev/signup) on [bit.dev](https://bit.dev).

 Exporting components to bit.dev requires that Bit client (Bit cli) on your machine is logged in to the account.

-When logging into a server, Bit tries logs in using SSH with the following combinations:

-1. Username `token` and Bit token from Bit config as password
-1. SSH key pair from ssh-agent
-1. SSH key pair from the [filename in bit config](/docs/conf-config#ssh_key_file)
-1. SSH key pair from a default location ( such as ${userHome}/.ssh/id_rsa)
-1. Username `anonymous`  and empty password, only for read activities only (such as import)

-If all methods fail, Bit prompts for the username and password.
+Bit tries to log into the server according to the steps defined [here](/docs/bit-server#authentication).

 > A token or a key is associated with a single user, and the privileges, such as collections visibility and access, are determined according to that user's privileges.